YoussefEssDS/Social-network-mining-and-analysis/README.md

 # Social-network-mining-analysis
-Mining Github for contributors at the Tensorflow repo and analysis of followship relations.
+Mining Github for contributors at the Tensorflow repo & analysis of followship relations.

-The development collaboration in open source project refers to when many developers contribute to creating and enhancing a certain software.
-Github being within other things a development collaboration platform, and being a social network that introduces the notion of followship, allows us to rise problematics around these two notions (followship and collaboration).
-In other words, given the contributors in a repository, we want to see wither the contributors are connected, and how much connected (by the follow relationship) they are.
-All this via social network analysis metrics and algorithms.
+The development collaboration in open source project refers to the contribution of many developers  to creating and enhancing a certain software.
+By being a development collaboration platform, and a social network that introduces the notion of followship, Github allows us to rise problematics around these two notions (followship and collaboration).
+In other words, given the contributors in a repository, we want to see if those contributors are connected, and how connected they are.
+All this can be done through social network analysis metrics and algorithms.
 We would also like to provide a graphical view of the output network and some insights from it.

 So, the tools and packages used for this project are: